godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Items and Equipment/Equipment Catalog/Armor Overview.md

 - [x] #todo  Add shields to this page. ✅ 2023-11-28
 - - -
 # Overview
-Armor in `=[[Dev Helpers]].game-short` is integral to every character; every mage, no matter how reliant on magic, will encounter a situation (such as a gun) where a simple ward might not stop them from being damaged (such as when shot at, with a gun.)
+Armor in `=[[Dev Helpers]].game-full` is integral to every character; every mage, no matter how reliant on magic, will encounter a situation (such as a gun) where a simple ward might not stop them from being damaged (such as when shot at, with a gun.)
 In these cases, even the lightest armor might be enough to save the Mage-Pilot's life.
 In order to determine what armor set is right for your Mage-Pilot, you'll need to know how to read an entry, which is explained below.

 # Reading an Armor Entry
 Armor is presented, much like everthing else, in a stat block.
 This example shows the structure of the block and how to read it.